ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 >
-> A guide on how to setup ModEngine 2 with Seamless Coop
+> A guide on how to setup Seamless Coop with ModEngine 2 + other mods.
 >
 > **Required**
 >